MJmaolu/DVGfinder/README.md

 3. Run DVGfinder on the example sample

 ```
-python3 DVGfinder_v2.py -fq example_sarscov2.fastq -n your_number_of_process
+python3 DVGfinder_v3.py -fq example_sarscov2.fastq -t probability_threshold_to_filter_as_realsDVGs -n number_of_process
 ```

-4. Wait and your results will appear in the 'FinalReports' directory
+4. Wait and your results will appear in the 'FinalReports' directory.
+Also an html report will open in your default browser.

 <!-- CONTACT -->
 ## Contact

-María José Olmo-Uceda - maolu@alumni.uv.es
+María José Olmo-Uceda - mariajose.olmo@csic.es

 PhD student